fit-r2lab/r2lab.inria.fr/markdown/tutorial.md

     experiment end-to-end.
   * [OAI 5G experiment](tuto-140-youtube.md#OAI) : Setting up an
-    OpenAirInterface-based 5G infrastructure, and a tour in the chamber using Skype on a commercial NEXUS phone.
+    OpenAirInterface-based 5G infrastructure, and a tour in the chamber using Skype on a commercial android phone.

 #### [Using notebooks](tuto-16-notebooks.md)